orbital188/chemistry-news-triz/README.md

 # Chemistry News Analysis with TRIZ Principles

-This project is an automated workflow that scrapes chemistry research articles from phys.org, analyzes them through the lens of TRIZ principles using GPT-4, and presents them in a beautiful Streamlit web interface.
+This project is an automated workflow that scrapes chemistry research articles from phys.org, analyzes them through the lens of TRIZ principles using GPT-4 or DeepSeek-Chat, and presents them in a beautiful Streamlit web interface.

 ## Workflow Overview